sighupio/furyctl/README.md

 <!-- <KFD-DOCS> -->

 > The next generation of `furyctl`, called "furyctl next", has been officially released.
 It is now in a stable state and available starting from version v0.25.0.
 The previous version, furyctl 0.11, is considered legacy and will only receive bug fixes.
-It will be maintained under the v0.11 branches.
+It will be maintained under the v0.11 branch.

+## What is Furyctl?

 `furyctl` is the command line companion for the Kubernetes Fury Distribution to manage the **full lifecycle** of your Kubernetes Fury clusters.
 <br/>